project-image

 Laruna: Age of Kingdoms Gameplay Updates!

-about 5 years ago – Tue, Mar 12, 2019 at 01:48:12 AM
+over 5 years ago – Tue, Mar 12, 2019 at 01:48:12 AM

 With final revisions submitted and manufacturing well underway, we can finally take a step back from the process and discuss how Laruna: Age of Kingdoms has evolved from the original game design to a sleeker, more satisfying, and down right better tabletop experience.